Actinarium/Rhythm/README.md

 Rhythm is a design overlay engine for Android.

 With Rhythm you can easily render grids, keylines, other [Material Design][mdspec] cues and even custom elements within your app, helping you to build perfect layouts.
-Define overlay configurations using [simple expression language][wiki-config], and Rhythm will convert them into Drawables¹, which you can then set as view backgrounds, foregrounds etc:
+Define overlay configurations using [simple expression language][wiki-config], and Rhythm will convert them into Drawables¹, which you can then set as view backgrounds, foregrounds, draw to bitmaps etc:

 ![Simple Rhythm overlay example](http://actinarium.github.io/Rhythm/assets/rhythm-hero-small.png)